By Vincent Czyz

-“Writing,” Gary Lutz asserts in “The Sentence is a Lonely Place” (The Believer), “is rich to the extent that the drama of the subject matter is supplemented or deepened by the drama of the letters within the words as they inch their way closer to each other or push significantly off.”
-Lutz elaborates on his thesis with a little Gordon Lish worship: “[Lish] instructed his students in a poetics of the sentence that emphasized what he called consecution: a recursive procedure by which one word pursues itself into its successor by discharging something from deep within itself into what follows.”
+“Writing,” Gary Lutz asserts in “The Sentence is a Lonely Place,” “is rich to the extent that the drama of the subject matter is supplemented or deepened by the drama of the letters within the words as they inch their way closer to each other or push significantly off.”
+Lutz elaborates via Gordon Lish: “[Lish] instructed his students in a poetics of the sentence that emphasized what he called consecution: a recursive procedure by which one word pursues itself into its successor by discharging something from deep within itself into what follows.”
 That something is of the sonic sort.

-Lutz illustrates this “discharge” with a sentence written by Christine Schutt: “Here is the house at night, lit up tall and tallowy.”
-Lutz, assuming that the last word in this sentence was also the last one written, falls into almost unseemly ecstasies: “What [Schutt] winds up doing is literally dragging forward the previous adjective, tall, and using it as the base on which further letters can be erected.
+Leaving Lish aside, Lutz illustrates consecution with a sentence composed by Christine Schutt: “Here is the house at night, lit up tall and tallowy.”
+Assuming the last word in this sentence was also the last one written, Lutz leaps into somewhat unseemly ecstasies: “What [Schutt] winds up doing is literally dragging forward the previous adjective, tall, and using it as the base on which further letters can be erected.
 The result is the astounding, perfect tallowy — the sort of adjective she never could have arrived at if she had turned a synonymicon upside down in search of words that capture the quality of light.”

-A minor point in any event.
 More importantly, I can’t agree that tallowy is le mot just or that the sentence is worth worshiping; I find it somewhat problematic.
-First of all, tall is not particularly practical as an adjective for a house.
+First of all, tall isn’t particularly practical as an adjective for a house.
 Is the house three stories?
 Four?
 Five?
 Or is it two narrow stories?
 Secondly, tall describes the house, not the quality of the light filling it (as Lutz leads us to believe), so I expected both adjectives to modify the house.
-Thirdly, tallow is animal fat — hardly descriptive of light — although once upon a time it was used to make candles.
+Thirdly, tallow is animal fat — hardly descriptive of light — although once upon a time it was used to make tapers.
 So my first thought was of a tall, greasy house.
 I read it again.
 I thought Schutt might have confused taper and tallow and meant to write, “Here is the house at night, lit up tall and tapery.”
 Indeed, I still think comparing the lit house to a burning taper makes more sense than comparing it to what a taper is made of (or applying “tallowy” to the light).

-My confusion can be cleared up maybe by reconstructing the sentence using wax, which long ago replaced tallow as candle-filler in developed nations: “Here is the house at night, lit up wide and waxy.”
-I’ve changed the proportions of the house to suit the sound of the sentence although I suppose I lost the “discharge” from deep within the word—a phrase that, even in its original form, is hyperbole: Tall has four letters and one syllable; how deep can we go into it?
+Maybe the confusion can be cleared up by reconstructing the sentence using wax, which long ago replaced tallow as candle-filler in developed nations: “Here is the house at night, lit up wide and waxy.”
+I’ve changed the proportions of the house to suit the sound of the sentence although I may have lost a little of the discharge from deep within the word.
+Then again, tall has four letters and one syllable; how deep can we go into it?
 Let’s try again: “Here is the house at night, waxing bright, wide and waxy.”
-Despite the similarity of sounds, something simply doesn’t work.
-To be fair, Lutz never said repeating syllables or letters was the only element in a handsome sentence, but he certainly implies it.
+Despite the similarity of sounds, it’s rather inelegant.

 The result of Schutt’s choice is not, as I see it, “astounding” and “perfect”; it’s a choice that elevates the sounds of words over their meanings and results in an unclear sentence, which I don’t think was the intent.
-(I wrote think rather than believe in order to attain not just assonance, but to get the in to click in with the first syllable of intent, and of course I avoided using the word idea or the clause what she had in mind so I didn’t lose the t in don’t ting-ing off the t in intent — the last letter of the last word in the sentence, which Lutz might argue seals the sense of finality, though I would maintain that if I had used a different word or phrase, it’s unlikely anyone would have noticed or cared.)
+(I wrote think rather than believe in order to attain not just assonance, but to get the in to click in with the first syllable of intent, and of course I avoided using idea so that the t in don’t could ting off the terminal t in intent — the last letter of the last word in the sentence, which Lutz might argue seals the sense of finality though I would maintain that if I had used a different word or phrase it’s unlikely anyone would have noticed or cared.)

-Another problem—rather prosaic—with Schutt’s sentence is that I doubt many people alive today have ever seen tallow burn.
+Another problem, rather prosaic, is that I doubt many people alive today have ever seen tallow burn.
 I don’t think I have.
 (Tapers are not a very popular choice for illumination these days, at least not in the New York metropolitan area.)
-I therefore can’t say how light given off by a tallow taper differs in color or intensity from light given off by Edison’s incandescent invention.
-I suppose I can assume the house is illuminated as though by candle light— an attractive image — but again, using tallowy is about the same as using waxy (in terms of meaning), and that is simply not the image Lutz lusts after.
-In any event, a simple sentence of this length really shouldn’t require this much inner wrangling on the reader’s part.
+I therefore can’t say how light given off by a tallow taper differs in color or intensity from light given off by a wax candle or Edison’s incandescent innovation.
+I suppose I can assume the house is illuminated as though by candlelight — an attractive image — but again, writing tallowy is about the same as writing waxy (in terms of meaning) and that’s not the image Lutz lusts after.
+In any event, a simple sentence of this length really shouldn’t require this much wrangling on anyone’s part.

-So we return to Lutz’s thesis, that the sounds of letters composing words—not the meanings, not what the words convey— take precedence over everything but the subject matter of the writing.
-The more-or-less arbitrary phonetics built into words beat out such basics as character, a verbal construct that isn’t covered by the “drama of the subject matter.”
-Nor is dialogue, whether tinny and stilted or fluid and natural.
-Nor is narrative structure.
-These are just a few fundamentals.
-But on lesser levels, Lutz’s argument also ignores impressive imagery (that isn’t simply sonorous), memorable metaphors, original phrasemaking free of aural ambitions, and — among still other elements — the overall rhythm of the writing.
-Instead writers are urged to figure out how to repeat arrangements of letters.
+So we return to Lutz’s thesis, that the sounds of letters composing words—not their meanings or the images they comprise — take precedence over everything but the subject matter of the writing.
+The arbitrary phonetics built into words beats out such basics as characterization and dialogue, whether tinny and stilted or fluid and natural.
+Not to mention plotting and narrative structure.
+Even on lesser levels Lutz’s argument ignores impressive imagery (that isn’t simply sonorous), memorable metaphors, original phrasemaking free of aural ambitions, and — among still other elements — the overall rhythm of the writing.
+Instead authors are urged to figure out how to repeat arrangements of letters.

-While sound is certainly important, and language in the proper hands has its own music, syllabic harmonies need not be trumpeted as though they were the foundation of good prose.
+While sound is certainly important, and language in the proper hands has its own music, I don’t think syllabic harmonies are the foundation of good prose.
 Sounds slide into silence soon after being spoken — sooner when stated inwardly to the self — but images have an afterlife; they haunt.
-“The Sentence is a Lonely Place” focuses on phonetic particulars all best learned after the basics have been mastered, which is much more difficult than it sounds (pun intended).
-Before we start breaking the rules, we should not only know them, we should know — as with math formulae — how to derive them.
-Lutz pushes too hard for things that the author should discover for herself—as she (or he) will if she is a true artist.
-And if she’s not, Lutz is just handing advanced weaponry to someone who doesn’t know how to use it.
+“The Sentence is a Lonely Place” focuses on phonetic particulars all best learned after the basics have been mastered, which is much more difficult than it sounds.
+Before we start breaking the rules, we shouldn’t merely know them; we should know — as with math formulae — how to derive them.
+Lutz is touting too highly a finishing touch; he’s mistaking a few floral dabs of icing for the cake.

 Vince Czyz is the author of The Christos Mosaic, a novel, and Adrift in a Vanishing City, a collection of short fiction.
 He is the recipient of the Faulkner Prize for Short Fiction and two NJ Arts Council fellowships.
 The 2011 Capote Fellow, his work has appeared in many publications, including New England Review, Shenandoah, AGNI, The Massachusetts Review, Georgetown Review, Quiddity, Tampa Review, Boston Review, and Louisiana Literature.